-The school's DSL (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school's DSL (and any deputies) are aware of local procedures for making a Prevent referral.
+This will be discussed with the LA's Safeguarding Lead and an appropriate referral made to the Prevent Team.

 The Prevent Duty

 All schools and colleges are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.